dafrina/ezform-mui/readme.md

 ## Usage

 First we need to tell the program that we want to build a form, and what happens when we submit said form.
 The form will only be submitted if no currently mounted fields fail validation.
 We can set initial data to prefill our form and we can pass a function as `formatMessage`, which can be used to translate the error message from the validators.
+You can also specify that only mounted fields should be submitted.
+By default, all fields get submitted.
+If you want to only get the values for form fields that are mounted, you can override it by setting `submitUnmountedFields` to false.
+This can be useful if you're building a multi-step form or when you want to include form fields in your initialState without having actual inputs for example.

 ````